risingwavelabs/risingwave-docs/docs/key-concepts.md

 ### Sources

 A source is a resource that RisingWave can read data from.
 Common sources include message brokers such as Apache Kafka and Apache Pulsar and databases such as MySQL and PostgreSQL.
-You need to create a source by using the [`CREATE SOURCE`](../docs/sql/commands/sql-create-source.md) statement to establish a connection to a source.
-You can create two types of sources: non-materialized sources (default) and [materialized sources](#materialized-source).
-The difference between these two types of sources is data from a materialized source is stored in RisingWave, while data from a non-materialized source is not stored in RisingWave.
-For both types of sources, you can create materialized views to store the results in RisingWave.
+You can create a source in RisingWave using the `CREATE SOURCE` command.
+When creating a source, you can choose to persist the data from the source by adding `MATERIALIZED` in between `CREATE` and `SOURCE` (that is, `CREATE MATERIALIZED SOURCE`).

+Regardless of whether the data is persisted in RisingWave, you can create materialized views to perform analysis or sinks for data transformations.

 ### Materialized sources

-You can create a materialized source if you want to store all the data from a source into the database.
+To materialize a source is to persist the data from the source into RisingWave.
 As the data grows, a materialized source can consume a large amount of storage space.
 You must use the `CREATE MATERIALIZED SOURCE` statement to create a materialized source.
 For details, see [CREATE SOURCE](../docs/sql/commands/sql-create-source.md).

 ### Sinks